yildizdb/yildiz/docs/how.md

 # How does yildiz work?

-* in its core yildiz creates a table triplet for every prefix it is accessed with
+* in its core yildiz creates four tables for every prefix it is accessed with
-* the triple consists of: "nodes, translations and edges"
+* which consists of: "nodes, translations, edges and depths"
 * the relation between two nodes can be shown with an edge [Wikipedia Graph Database](https://en.wikipedia.org/wiki/Graph_database)
 * it is possible to attach data to nodes (properties) and to edges (attributes)
 * in yildiz this data is directly attached to the same row (node or edge) there is no separated table